p2p/bitcoin-exchange/README.md

 Anyone can become a broker in this exchange.

-If several brokers trust eachother they can form a broker-pool by adding eachother as trustworthy, orders from all clients gets matched together in this pool.
+If several brokers trust eachother they can form a broker-pool by adding eachother as trustworthy, orders from all of the clients in the specific pool gets matched together.

 Brokers that are not part of a broker-pool have their orders processed separately.